wafiesa/Data_Management/README.md

 Coefficient: [195.0251, 55.3691]
 Intercept: -12227.5884

-Thus, the regression can be represent as in the model below:
+Thus, the regression can be represented as in the model below:

 ![MLR.png](https://github.com/wafiesa/Codes/blob/master/MLR.png)